 The purpose of treating diabetes with medication or a natural approach involving diet and lifestyle is to keep blood sugar levels within a normal range.
 Maintaining a normal blood glucose level can dramatically decrease the incidence of diabetes related complications.

 It’s absolutely essential that you clearly understand how to monitor your blood sugar and take action to control blood sugar levels.
-Growing in knowledge is the foundation of learning how to successfully manage or even reverse type 2 diabetes.
+Growing in knowledge is the foundation of learning how to successfully manage type 2 diabetes.

 What Are Normal Blood Sugar Levels?